s9w/preTeX/README.md

 ### auto_align
 In an `align(*)` math environment when there is

-1. Only one "=" on every line and
+1. 0 or 1 "=" on every line and
-2. None of them is aligned by "&="
+2. None of them is aligned by "&=" and
-3. More than one line
+3. Two or more non-whitespace lines

 Then they all get auto-aligned by replacing the `=` with `&=`.
 Also if there is no line separation with `\\`, it's added automatically for similar conditions.
 Only works on "sane" aligns, where there's no math on the same line as the begin and closing statements.